-The Group's property is valued on periodic basis, but at least every three years, by an independent professionally qualified valuer who holds a recognised relevant professional qualification and has the necessary experience in the location and segments of the property being valued.
+The Group's property valuation is reviewed annually by an independent professionally qualified valuer who holds a recognised relevant professional qualification and has the necessary experience in the location and segments of the property being valued.
 When external valuations are carried out in accordance with this policy, the valuer reports directly to the Audit Committee and discussions on the valuation technique and its results, including an evaluation of the inputs to the valuation, are held between these parties.

-At the end of every reporting period in which an external valuation is not carried out, the CEO also assesses whether any significant changes in actual circumstances, income streams, results and developments have been experienced from the date of the last external valuation.
 Findings are discussed with the Audit Committee, and an adjustment to the carrying amount of the property is only reflected if it has been determined that there has been significant change.
 Any changes to the carrying amount are ultimately approved by the Board.

 As noted above, an external valuation on all the Group's property has been carried out at the end of the current reporting period.
 The external valuations of each property has been performed using a multi-criteria approach, with every property being valued utilising the valuation technique considered by the external valuer to be the most appropriate for the respective property.
+At 31 December 2018, all valuations were performed using the Discounted Cash Flow approach.
+At 31 December 2017, the valuation of Tigne Place Commercial Property was based on the Capitalised Rent approach.
+In this instance, the change in the valuation technique was effected to attain a more representative measurement of fair value.
 The significant inputs to the approaches used are those described below.